Ablikon/Endterm/end/01_social_network_realtime_analytics_solution.md

 # Real-Time Analytics System for Social Networks

-## The Challenge: From Overnight to Instant Insights

-A major social network platform currently relies on nightly batch processing (t-1) for all analytics data.
-Business teams make decisions based on yesterday's information - a significant disadvantage in the fast-paced social media world where trends emerge and fade within hours.
-Marketing campaigns, content moderation, and resource allocation all suffer from this delay, directly impacting user engagement and revenue.

-## Our Solution: A Streaming Analytics Architecture
+## My Solution: A Streaming Analytics Architecture

-We propose a complete transformation of the analytics infrastructure from batch to streaming, delivering insights within seconds rather than days.
+I propose a complete transformation of the analytics infrastructure from batch to streaming, delivering insights within seconds rather than days.
 This solution enables:

 1. Immediate identification of trending topics and viral content
 2. Real-time detection of engagement anomalies